 And the GILT FUTURE expiration sees the opposite picture from the premium in SEPTEMBER BUND FUTURE.
-The SEPTEMBER GILT FUTURE is actually at a typical full point discount to the JUNE GILT, back down below the 128.00 area at present.
-We ascribe this to the economic differential between the fully reopened UK economy versus some residual drags in Europe, and in any event the typically late expiration is not until June 28th.
+The SEPTEMBER GILT FUTURE was actually a typical full point below the June contract which expired on Monday.
+While it was recently back down below the 128.00 area, we ascribed this to the economic differential between the previously fully reopened UK economy versus some residual drags in Europe.
+Yet it is now modestly back above the 128.00 area, and we suspect that is under the influence of recent UK COVID-19 Delta variant spread.